-Globular proteins appear to have two mechanisms for protein folding, either the diffusion collision model or the nucleation condensation model, although recent findings have shown globular proteins, such as PDZ2 PTP-BL, that fold with characteristic features. of both models.
+Globular proteins appear to have two mechanisms for protein folding, either the diffusion collision model or the nucleation condensation model.
+However, recent findings have shown that globular proteins, such as PDZ2 PTP-BL, fold with characteristic features.
+Of both models.

 These new findings have shown that the transition states of proteins can affect the way they are withdrawn.

-Globular protein folding has also recently been linked to the treatment of diseases, and anticancer ligands have been developed that bind to the folded protein but not to the natural protein.
+Globular protein folding has also recently been linked to the treatment of diseases.
+Anticancer ligands have been developed that bind to the folded protein but not the natural protein.
 These studies have shown that the folding of globular proteins affects their function.

-According to the second law of thermodynamics, the free energy difference between unfolded and folded states is contributed by enthalpy and entropy changes.
+According to the second law of thermodynamics, enthalpy and entropy changes contribute to the free energy difference between unfolded and folded states.

-As the free energy difference in a globular protein that results from folding into its native conformation is small, it is marginally stable, thus providing a fast rotational speed and effective control of protein synthesis and degradation.
+The free energy difference in a globular protein that results from folding into its native conformation is slight.
+It is marginally stable, thus providing a fast rotational speed and effective control of protein synthesis and degradation.

 Unlike fibrous proteins that only have a structural function, globular proteins can act as:

-- Enzymes, catalyzing organic reactions that take place in the body under mild conditions and with great specificity.
+- Enzymes catalyze organic reactions in the body under mild conditions and with excellent specificity.
 Different esterases fulfill this function.

-- Messengers, by transmitting messages to regulate biological processes.
-This function is performed by hormones, that is, insulin, etc. Transporters of other molecules across membranes.
+- Messengers by transmitting messages to regulate biological processes.
+Hormones perform this function, that is, insulin, etc. Transporters of other molecules across membranes.

 - Stocks of amino acids.
-Regulatory functions are also performed by globular proteins rather than fibrous proteins.
+Globular proteins, rather than fibrous proteins, also perform regulatory functions.

-- Structural proteins, for example, actin and tubulin, which are globular and soluble as monomers, but polymerize to form long, stiff fibers
+- Structural proteins, for example, actin and tubulin, are globular and soluble as monomers but polymerize to form long, stiff fibers.

 Globular proteins tend to have a single specific conformational structure.
 The general topological and conformational characteristics of a protein are mainly governed by:

-- Structural cross-links composed of covalently linked disulfide bonds and prosthetic groups together with non-covalent cross-links such as hydrogen bonds, hydrophobic interactions, and various forces.
+- Structural cross-links composed of covalently linked disulfide bonds and prosthetic groups, and non-covalent cross-links such as hydrogen bonds, hydrophobic interactions, and various forces.

-The addition of reducing agents and materials like guanidine results in a reduction of the disulfide bonds that are responsible for maintaining the three-dimensional structures of proteins.
+The addition of reducing agents and materials like guanidine results in a reduction of the disulfide bonds responsible for maintaining the three-dimensional structures of proteins.

-The reduction in disulfide bonds results in an increase in intrinsic viscosity, suggesting that globular proteins are unfolding to loosen, expanding randomly spiral chains.
+The reduction in disulfide bonds increases intrinsic viscosity, suggesting that globular proteins are unfolding to loosen, expanding randomly spiral chains.
 This process is called denaturation.

-Protein denaturation is confirmed and evaluated by a number of techniques, such as intrinsic viscosity determination, optical rotation differential ultraviolet spectroscopy, and others.
+Protein denaturation is confirmed and evaluated by techniques such as intrinsic viscosity determination, optical rotation differential ultraviolet spectroscopy, and others.